Berlin airport to open in 2020 after nine-year delay

 In 2016, a former manager was jailed for accepting a bribe.

-Meanwhile, the airport's initial budget of 1.7 billion euros (S$2.55 billion) has more than tripled as the delay dragged on.
+Meanwhile, the airport's initial budget of 1.7 billion euros (US$1.9 billion) has swollen to around 6.5 billion as the delay dragged on.

+Green leader Anton Hofreiter was more cautious, saying: "The date announced is very ambitious if you consider the problems that must still be resolved."

-The airport is intended to eventually replace Berlin's two existing airports - Schoenefeld and Tegel.
+The airport is intended to replace Berlin's two existing airports - Schoenefeld and Tegel.

 But, in a referendum in 2017, Berliners voted to keep Tegel, arguing that with the growing number of arrivals the new airport may already be too small when it opens.